-Notwithstanding the previously mentioned records and the successful execution of important strategic actions, our overall performance in 2017 did not meet our expectations, based on management's commitments to the Board.
-As the Compensation Committee, it is our duty to ensure that the Belden compensation program is appropriately designed to reward excellent performance, and to hold management accountable when performance falls below expectations.
+Notwithstanding the previously mentioned records and the successful execution of important strategic actions, our overall performance in 2018 did not meet our expectations, based on management's commitments to the Board.
+As the Compensation Committee, it is our duty to ensure that the Belden compensation program is appropriately designed to reward excellent performance, but to hold management accountable for suboptimal performance.
 We believe the program is functioning properly in this regard.
-Annual cash incentive payouts are down substantially from last year and no executive has realized any value from the last three equity grant cycles.
-Please keep this in mind as you read the Summary Compensation Table, as the figures shown there differ greatly from the realized and realizable values.
-Much of that value is still available to executives, but it must be earned.
+Annual cash incentive payouts are significantly lower than target amounts and executives have realized less than 5% of the expected value of the last four equity grant cycles.
+Please keep this in mind as you read the Summary Compensation Table, as the figures shown there differ greatly from the compensation realized by our executive officers to date and the compensation that would be realizable by the executive officers if, as anticipated, the Company returns to meeting or exceeding expectations in the future.
+Much of that unrealized value is still available to executives, but it must be earned.

 Discipline on our executive compensation is what our stockholders expect and deserve.
 We believe that after reviewing the materials that follow, you will continue to agree that we are performing our duty of aligning pay with performance and aligning the interests of our executives with those of our stockholders.
-Therefore, we request your support for Belden's 2018 Say-on-Pay proposal.
+Therefore, we request your support for Belden's 2019 Say-on-Pay proposal.
 If at any time you would like to discuss the compensation program, we are available to address your questions.
 Thank you for your consideration.